Complete Guide to Lighting Options

 • Convenience: Portable and user-friendly, these lights follow wherever your tasks take you.

-• Reduced Eye Fatigue: By enlarging the image and brightening the field of view at the same time, your eyes don't have to work nearly as hard to process detail.
+• Reduced Eye Fatigue: Your eyes don't have to work nearly as hard.